multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 - `getSafePriceByTimestampOffset`: Get safe price using a timestamp offset
 - `getLpTokensSafePriceByTimestampOffset`: Get LP token value using timestamp offset

-These endpoints allow querying prices based on elapsed time (in seconds) rather than rounds, making the system robust to block duration changes.
+These endpoints allow querying prices based on elapsed time in **milliseconds** rather than rounds, making the system robust to block duration changes.
+Every positive `recording_timestamp`, timestamp offset, save interval, and default offset is expressed in milliseconds.

 **Note:** The timestamp offset endpoint (`getSafePriceByTimestampOffset`) does not have a default value.
 It must be provided as a parameter.